dmoonfire/mfgames-writing-perl/README.md

-# mfgames-writing-perl
+# MfGames Writing Perl

-Various Perl utilities useful for writing novels and stories.
+This is a library of various Perl scripts that are useful while writing novels and stories.
+The bulk of them are geared around Markdown files with a YAML header.